Window guidance: China

-The People's Bank of China adopted window guidance in the early 1990s to ensure the profitability of the commercial banks within the Chinese financial system.
+The People's Bank of China (PBOC) adopted window guidance in the early 1990s to ensure the profitability of the commercial banks within the Chinese financial system.
 Window guidance has recently been used as a tool to slow the expansion of credit in the Chinese property bubble and the 2015–2016 Chinese stock market bubble.
 In a similar manner to Japan, liberalization of capital controls has led to a decline in the effectiveness of window guidance, resulting in the exponential growth of credit and asset instability.
 In the recent 2020–2022 Chinese property sector crisis, the People's Bank of China has attempted to use window guidance in order to support lending amidst a credit crunch.

+Between 2007 until 2015, the PBOC introduced green window guidance targets in order to discourage banks to lend to carbon-intensive and polluting activities.
+In 2021, the PBOC introduced a dedicated green lending facility (CERF) aimed at encouraging banks to issue more green lending at a preferential interest rate.